stefanprodan/istio-gke/docs/istio/07-microservices-demo.md

 kubectl apply -f ./demo-rules.yaml
 ```

-Now if try to call the data store from the frontend container Istio Mixer will deny access:
+Now if you try to call the data store from the frontend container Istio Mixer will deny access:

 ```bash
 kubectl -n demo exec -it frontend-blue-675b4dff4b-xhg9d -c podinfod sh